DearVikki/obsidian-cloze-plugin/README.md

 Sadly, it can only be "all visibile" or "all hidden" for the present.

-Click the ribbon fish first, make sure that the page state is what you expect, and then click "export to PDF".
+In **reading mode**, click the ribbon fish first, make sure that the page state is what you expect, and then click "export to PDF".

 ## Installation